 As shown in the diagram above, overshoot has impacted the global environment in two distinct ways.
 In the first category are excess greenhouse gases (GHGs).
-In recent decades these have devastated the environment through climate change and the warming, acidification, and deoxygenation of the global ocean.
-These degradations could soon trigger tipping points and lead to one or more points of no return (PONRs).
+In recent decades these have devastated the environment through climate change and the warming, deoxygenation, and acidification of the global ocean.
+These harms could soon trigger tipping points and lead to one or more points of no return (PONRs).
 They must therefore be treated as environmental emergencies and given the highest priority when formulating a strategic response.

 In the second category are the impacts that are largely or entirely independent of GHGs.
 These include habitat destruction, species extinctions, chemical and radiological toxification, plastic-ridden oceans, and pollution-choked cities.
 These impacts are highly destructive, but they are unlikely to trigger tipping points in the near future and can therefore be treated on a non-emergency basis.